nickpio/xsuite/README.md

 ## Installation (Mac)

-1. Download the latest `xsuite-1.0.0.dmg` from the Releases page
+1. Download the latest .dmg from the Releases page
 2. Open the .dmg and drag **xsuite** to your Applications folder
-3. Launch xsuite from Launchpad or Spotlight
+3. Launch xsuite from Applications or Spotlight
 4. Sign in with X once — everything else unlocks automatically

 ## Usage